 Apple’s Strengths (Internal Strategic Factors)

-- High profit margins
+- High profit margins based on premium pricing

 Weaknesses (Internal Strategic Factors)

-- Limited distribution network
+- Limited distribution network for its goods

 - High selling prices

 - Dependence on sales in high-end market segments